Ecolab seeing sharp rise in sales of disinfectants that can neutralize coronavirus

 More products are in the pipeline.
 The EPA is working to expedite about 70 requests from businesses to update labels on products, a spokesperson said.

-The process for proving a disinfectant’s ability to control coronavirus is somewhat indirect because SARS-CoV-2 and COVID-19 are new.
-The EPA relies on the assumption that products which can kill viral strains stronger than the one causing the current pandemic will also control weaker strains.
+The process for proving a disinfectant's ability to control coronavirus is somewhat indirect because SARS-CoV-2 and COVID-19 are new.
+The EPA relies on the assumption that products that can kill viral strains stronger than the one causing the current pandemic will also control weaker strains.

 "While disinfectant products on this list have not been tested specifically against SARS-CoV-2, the cause of COVID-19, they are expected to be effective against SARS-CoV-2 because they have been tested and proven effective on either a harder-to-kill virus or against another human coronavirus similar to SARS-CoV-2," the EPA said.

-Craig Hedberg, a professor in the University of Minnesota School of Public Health, said the approach is reasonable.
+Craig Hedberg, a professor in the University of Minnesota's School of Public Health, said the approach is reasonable.

 Tests show the virus causing the pandemic "can persist on hard surfaces for days," Hedberg said.
 Getting access to and permission to test this unique virus "creates hurdles that delay testing," he added.
 "In terms of providing a wider range of products, using surrogates that are well characterized and at least as hearty as the coronavirus is a way to move forward."

-While the number of disinfectants to deal with the pandemic swells, Hedberg, the public health professor, stressed that airborne molecules remain the major source of infection.
+While the number of disinfectants to deal with the pandemic swells, Hedberg, stressed that airborne molecules remain the major source of infection.

-“A broad range of disinfectants is good backup protection,” he said.
-“But respiration if the main way of transmitting coronavirus.”
+"A broad range of disinfectants is good backup protection," he said.
+"But respiration is the main way of transmitting coronavirus."